nordstream3/FOC/production/ordering_guide.md

 Scroll down the list to find if there are any components that fall short:

 ![image](https://github.com/nordstream3/FOC/assets/129880401/0c6b2d77-0f82-404a-b278-cccca2f03bd2)
+> This is just an example!
+There might not necessarily be any shortfalls.
 > FreeDRIVE is optimized for lowest jlcpcb price.
 Where possible, **basic library** is always first choice.
 > Basic Library: These are the components pre-loaded in the SMD Automatic Pick and Place Machine.
 > Extended Library: These are the components requiring manual setup, and you will be charged an extra fee per component type.